tilleul/apple2/tools/bitmap editor/apple2_hires.md

 The position of the screen holes is also very regular.
 First they are all within the third section of the screen.
 Then their address range is either `$xx78-$xx7F` or `$xxF8-$xxFF`.

 We make use of this information by looping down from `#$F7` (thus skipping the second kind of hole area) to `#$00` but skipping to `#$77` once we reach `#$7F`.

+If you closely watch the above table, you'll notice that the last A-zone starting addresses all end with either `$xx50` or `$xxD0`.
+It means that if you want to address this zone, all you have to do is cycle from `#$20` to `#$3F` for the MSB and flip between `#$50` and `#$D0` for the LSB, for instance by using an `EOR #$80`.

+This could be used for instance in a game where the screen scrolls only on the lower third of the screen.
+You know, in airplanes fighting games, this is usually where the ground and the enemies are (hint, hint).

+The same is in fact true the other two A-zones.
+For the first one, addresses end with either `$00` or `$80`.
+For the second one, it's `$28` and `$A8`.
+But maybe the use cases are less obvious ?

+Now imagine you want scroll only the last 32 lines of the screen, then the MSB of the baseline will be either `#$22` or `#$23` to which you add 4 for each of the next seven lines while the LSB flips between `#$50` and `#$D0`.
+And you have many options to unroll the loops if you want to speed things up a little bit further

+For instance this code would copy bytes 1-39 of each line of the 32 last lines of the screen to bytes 0-38 effectively scrolling that part of the screen one byte to the left.

+                LDA #$22			; base address MSB
+                CLC                         ; we're going to ADC !

+                LDX #38			; 39 times per line
+	loop                                    ; 4 lines at a time .ldy1	    LDY $2251,X			; copy byte X on 1st line
+	.sty1       STY $2250,X			; to previous byte
+	.ldy2       LDY $22D1,X			; same for 2nd line
+	.sty2       STY $22D0,X
+	.ldy3       LDY $2351,X			; 3rd line
+	.sty3       STY $2350,X
+	.ldy4       LDY $23D1,X			; 4th line
+	.sty4       STY $23D0,X
+                DEX
+                BPL loop			; stop when X goes back to #$FF

+                ADC #4                      ; the next 4 lines base addr
+                CMP #$40			; have we done them all ?
+                BCS .rts

+                STA ldy1+2			; self modifying code
+                STA sty1+2			; MSB for first 2 lines
+                STA ldy2+2
+                STA sty2+2
+                ADC #1                      ; add one more for the STA ldy3+2			; MSB of the last 2 lines STA sty3+2
+                STA ldy4+2
+                STA sty4+2

+	.rts	    RTS